objcio/articles/2014-10-10-receipt-validation.md

 NSData *guidData = [NSData dataWithBytes:(const void *)uuid length:16];
 ```

-#### Hash computation
+#### Hash Computation

 Now that we have retrieved the device GUID, we can calculate the hash.
-The hash computation must be done using the ASN.1 attribute's raw values (i.e. the binary data of the OCTET-STRING) and not on the interpreted values.
-Here's an example to perform the SHA-1 hashing and the comparison with [OpenSSL][openssl]:
+The hash computation must be done using the ASN.1 attribute's raw values (i.e. the binary data of the OCTET-STRING), and not on the interpreted values.
+Here's an example to perform the SHA-1 hashing, and the comparison with [OpenSSL][openssl]:

 ```
 unsigned char hash[20];